Artist in Residence: Romson Bustillo

-Bustillo’s project asks libraries, patrons and community members how they want to be seen as individuals and collectively.
-Using imagery, printmaking, and spontaneous collaborations, Bustillo explores social justice and social change in unique, free community art workshops.
+Bustillo’s project asked libraries, patrons and community members how they wanted to be seen as individuals and collectively.
+Using imagery, printmaking, and spontaneous collaborations, Bustillo explored social justice and social change in unique, free community art workshops.

 About Romson Bustillo

 Romson Bustillo is an interdisciplinary artist working in mixed media, printmaking and space coding.

 Born in the Philippines, Romson Regarde Bustillo immigrated to Seattle with his family in 1978.
 He has spent extended periods of time working on his art in the Philippines, Mexico, and Spain.
 He maintains an art studio in the Central District of Seattle.